Hulk: Bruce Banner

 To avoid being tracked, Banner does not use cell phones, debit or credit cards and will only use payphones or cash.
 He will often use fake identities when staying at motels or working jobs that require identification.
 Having been on the run for years, Banner can normally tell when he is being followed and will generally make a run for it when he is discovered.
 Having traveled across the globe, Banner is able to sneak over borders without being detected and can get by, by either knowing or learning the local language.
 Often traveling light, Banner has little to no possessions that he carries in either a satchel or backpack.
 Often losing everything he owns after transforming into the Hulk, Banner avoids keeping anything of personal value to him so that he can easily replace the items and clothes that were lost or destroyed.

 To support himself financially, Banner will work quick part-time jobs and will only accept payments in cash.
 These jobs have varied from simply working in low pay diners to working as a local doctor.
 Banner's work ethic as well as his vast knowledge and skillset in science, medicine and engineering often help him get hired rather quickly.
 Unless desperate, Banner will generally avoid jobs that are high stress due to the potential danger of transforming into the Hulk.

 Banner has little to no memories of the Hulk's actions aside from his initial transformation which he described as being extremely painful.
-Banner's lack of memories often terrifies him as he has often transformed back to witness the devastating aftermath of the Hulk's battles which both saddens and encourages him to find a way to understand his condition so that he won't cause anymore destruction or harm.
+Banner's lack of memories often terrifies him as he has often transformed back to witness the devastating aftermath of the Hulk's battles which both saddens and encourages him to find a way to understand his condition so that he won't cause any more destruction or harm.
 During his travels, Banner has developed several different techniques to help suppress or control his transformations when he becomes a little angry or upset.
 Among the techniques he has learned over the years include meditation and hypnotherapy.
 While they have helped him to better understand and suppress his transformations, none of the techniques Banner has learned have helped him to gain full control over the Hulk.